 While metrics such as growth, condition, and survival are commonly used to measure fish performance, life history diversity has emerged as an equally important factor to population resilience and conservation.
 However, juvenile salmon life history is difficult to quantify, and resource managers have traditionally relied upon an oversimplified approach.
 To address this issue, this study uses acoustic telemetry data to better assess diversity in migration timing with data collected for survival studies.
 This is a logical next step for acoustic data; towards understanding how juvenile salmon use these river reaches of interest to navigate the risks and rewards of freshwater residency.
 Visit the Delta Science Program’s Shiny account to view data from this study in an interactive map app.

 Zooplankton - small floating animals too small and weak to swim against currents - are important food sources for many fishes in the Delta such as salmon, sturgeon, and Delta smelt.
-Since 1972, zooplankton have been continuously monitored in the region by the Interagency Ecological Program.
+Since 1972, zooplankton have been continuously monitored in the region by the Interagency Ecological Program (IEP).
 Conducted collaboratively among the Delta Science Program, the California Department of Water Resources, and the California Department of Fish and Wildlife, this zooplankton synthesis project integrated zooplankton data from five major surveys into a comprehensive dataset comprised of over two million data points from over eighty thousand zooplankton samples.
-The integrated dataset can be accessed via the Delta Science Program’s Shiny account or R package.
-Current efforts are focused on publishing a report on zooplankton methods in the Delta, hosting workshops on zooplankton ecology and taxonomy, and analyzing the integrated dataset for relationships among habitat characteristics and zooplankton abundance, at both the species and community levels.
+The integrated dataset can be accessed via the Delta Science Program’s Shiny account, R package, or data publication.
+A detailed report on zooplankton monitoring in the Delta with recommendations for improvement has been published as an IEP technical report.
+Lastly, a symposium on zooplankton ecology and monitoring was hosted in October 2020.
+Current efforts are focused on hosting workshops on zooplankton taxonomy and analyzing the integrated dataset for relationships among habitat characteristics and zooplankton abundance, at both the species and community levels.